SHEN YUN PERFORMING ARTS REVIEWS

 And waited.
 And waited.

-Xiuxian Yin (R) and his parents the summer of 2003.
+Yin Xiuxian (R) and his parents, Yin Xinxiao and Zhang Wanxia, in the summer of 2003.
 (Courtesy of Zhang Wanxia)

-Xiuxian Yin (R) and his parents the summer of 2003.
+Yin Xiuxian (R) and his parents, Yin Xinxiao and Zhang Wanxia, in the summer of 2003.
 Courtesy of Zhang Wanxia

-Falun Gong, also known as Falun Dafa, is a spiritual practice that teaches the principles of truth, compassion, and forbearance.
-Introduced to the public in China in the early 1990s, Falun Gong, gained between 70 million to 100 million practitioners by the end of the decade.
-Outside of China, it is widely regarded as a religion, but the Chinese regime criminalizes religious activity that is outside of state control.
+Falun Gong, also known as Falun Dafa, is a spiritual discipline and meditation practice that teaches the principles of truth, compassion, and forbearance.
+Introduced to the public in China in the early 1990s, the practice spread largely by word of mouth, gaining between 70 million and 100 million practitioners by the end of the decade.

-Then on July 20, 1999, the Chinese Communist Party (CCP) declared the practice banned and immediately carried out nationwide arrests of practitioners.
-Since then, The Epoch Times and human rights organizations have documented cases of illegal detention, forced labor, torture, brainwashing, and even live organ harvesting of Falun Gong practitioners by the Chinese regime.
+On July 20, 1999, the Chinese Communist Party (CCP)—which criminalizes religious activity that is outside of state control—declared the practice banned and immediately carried out nationwide arrests of practitioners.
+In the following decades, The Epoch Times and human rights organizations have documented cases of illegal detention, forced labor, torture, brainwashing, and even live organ harvesting from Falun Gong practitioners by the Chinese regime.
 That persecution continues unabated.

-But today, in the United States, Yin is among the group of artists pulling the curtain back on atrocities committed by the CCP—atrocities the regime has poured untold resources in trying to censor.
-As a dancer with New York-based Shen Yun Performing Arts, he tells the stories that his mom, dad, uncle, grandparents, and countless others recognize as their own.
+But today, in the United States, Yin is among a group of artists who are pulling back the curtain on atrocities committed by the CCP—atrocities the regime has poured untold resources into trying to cover up.
+Yin, as a dancer with New York-based Shen Yun Performing Arts, tells the stories that his mom, dad, uncle, grandparents, and countless others recognize as their own.

 The Performance the CCP Tries to Censor

-Founded in 2006, Shen Yun is the world’s premier classical Chinese dance company and today performs for nearly 1 million audience members annually.
+Founded in 2006, Shen Yun is the world’s premier classical Chinese dance company, performing for nearly 1 million audience members annually.
 Its mission is to revive 5,000 years of Chinese civilization through its music and dance performances.

-The two-hour performances include more than a dozen vignettes.
-These bring historic figures and legends to life on stage through its patented animated backdrop, live orchestra blending East and West, and world-class dancers.
-This alone is a history the CCP has worked to erase—burning books and razing temples during the Cultural Revolution—but a perusal of the program reveals more things the regime undoubtedly considers sensitive, though embraced by the rest of the world.
+Its two-hour performances include more than a dozen vignettes, many of which bring historic figures and legends to life on stage through the company’s patented animated backdrop, world-class dancers, and live orchestra blending Eastern and Western instruments.
+That historical culture alone is one the CCP has worked to erase—burning books and razing temples during the Cultural Revolution—but a perusal of Shen Yun’s program reveals more things the regime undoubtedly considers sensitive, though embraced by the rest of the world.

 As a Falun Dafa practitioner himself, Yin wanted to raise awareness about the persecution of innocents by the regime.
-He knew that was exactly what Shen Yun did, but he also knew it would be a longshot.
+He knew that was exactly what Shen Yun did, but he also knew that joining the company would be a long shot.

 “I had no dance foundation,” he said.
-“But I wanted to speak up for those who couldn’t in China, and I knew there was nothing to lose to try.”
+“But I wanted to speak up for those who couldn’t in China, and I knew there was nothing to lose in trying.”

 Free to Speak Truth to Power